nwg-piotr/nwg-shell/contribution.md

 ## Code

-1. Before you open a PR containing substantial changes to already existing programs, please open a [Discussion](https://github.com/nwg-piotr/nwg-shell/discussions).
+1. Before you open a PR containing substantial changes to already existing programs, please open a [Discussion](https://github.com/nwg-piotr/nwg-shell/discussions) or [join the chat on Matrix](https://matrix.to/#/#nwg-shell:matrix.org).
 2. Half-baked PRs won't be merged:

     - **Make sure you don't introduce new bugs**.
 We already have enough bugs to fix.